amcknight/gort/Roadmap.md

 Subject to drastic changes

 ### Version 0.2
-- Chiming should only occur when I am in chat
 - Make Shoutouts always work automatically
 - Create a !do command that uses instructgpt
 - Should reply instead of @ing